-Funeral home owners have the chance to make families’ lives easier during incredibly difficult times.
-This can be a rewarding industry to work in, and many business owners find satisfaction in helping families to honor and remember their loved ones.
-While funeral homes were traditionally passed down through families, the industry is changing and more business owners are starting their own funeral homes.
+Funeral homeowners have the chance to make families’ lives easier during incredibly difficult times.
+This can be a rewarding industry to work in, and many business owners find satisfaction in helping families honor and remember their loved ones.
+While funeral homes were traditionally passed down through families, the industry is changing, and more funeral business owners are starting their own funeral homes.
 If you’re looking for an emotionally rewarding and financially profitable business to go into, starting a funeral home might be the right option for you.

 Funeral homes offer a variety of services, including memorial services and preparing the dead for funerals or cremation.
-Funeral directors usually help to manage the funeral arrangements and plans, supporting families through this difficult time.
-Funeral directors may help families to choose caskets, urns, and other products, and they coordinate with all of the parties involved with a funeral, including clergy, the cemetery, and the crematorium.
-Funeral homes also supply many of the materials for funerals, including flowers, music, and memorial cards, and they typically provide transportation for the deceased and families to the cemetery.
+Funeral directors usually help to manage funeral arrangements and plans, supporting families through this difficult time.
+A funeral director may help families choose caskets, urns, and other products.
+They coordinate with all of the parties involved with a funeral, including clergy, the cemetery, and the crematorium.
+Funeral homes also supply many of the materials for funerals, including flowers, music, and memorial cards, and they typically provide transportation for the deceased and their families to the cemetery.

-Demand for funeral home services is fairly steady, since most families rely on funeral homes when a loved one passes away.
+Demand for funeral home services is fairly steady since most families rely on funeral homes when a loved one passes away.
 According to IBIS World, the industry is still affected by economic health, though, since more families with limited budgets opt for cremation services, which are less expensive than burial services.
-From 2014 through 2019, the funeral home industry experienced 1.0 percent annual growth, and the industry was projected to bring in $17 billion in revenue in 2019.
-During that five-year period, the number of businesses increased to 29,769, while industry employment also grew to 121,404.
+From 2018 through 2023, the funeral home industry experienced 1.5 percent annual growth, and the industry was projected to bring in $19.5 billion in revenue in 2023.
+During that five-year period, the number of businesses increased to 29,134, while industry employment grew to 117,780.

 The National Funeral Directors Association notes that many trends are transforming the funeral home industry.
 Baby boomers are increasingly planning funerals that are personal to honor the loved one who has passed.
-Today, it’s common to incorporate the deceased’s hobbies and interests in a funeral, and families are looking for funeral homes who can honor these wishes and customize a funeral to best reflect their loved ones.
+Today, it’s common to incorporate the deceased’s hobbies and interests in a funeral.
+Families are looking for funeral homes that can honor these wishes and customize a funeral to best reflect their loved ones.